ajayx29/face-recognition-based-attendance-system/README.md

 # face-recognition-based-attendance-system

-This repository contains code for facial recognition based attendance system using openCV and python with a tkinter gui interface.
-If you want to test the code then run train.py file
+This repository contains code for face recognition based attendance system using openCV and python with a tkinter gui interface.

+Run: train.py

 Technology used :
 -openCV (Opensource Computer Vision)